Toucaan/toucaan.docs/docs/variables.md

 Toucaan measures this in multiples of ICB or the _Initial Containing Block_.

-:::info
+:::info Not a utility-first framework
-Toucaan doesn't use pre-composed utility classes to avoid the prescriptive nature of such a design system.
+Toucaan doesn't provide pre-designed utility classes to avoid the prescriptive nature of such a design system.
 This is intentional.
+By avoiding such utilities, the design debt of the framework is kept low.

-By avoiding the design debt of utility classes, Toucaan puts the responsibility of designing unique interfaces with the maker.
-It solves for uniqueness of visual and tactile experience instead of leading all applications using one particular framework to look one and the same.
+Toucaan puts the entire responsibility of actual design with the end user.
+This way it solves for uniqueness of visual and tactile outcome instead of leading all applications using one particular framework to look the same.
 :::

 ##### Example: